jamietanna/deliveroo.engineering/_posts/2025-02-19-my-journey-so-far.md

 authors:
   - "Gina Wiley"
 excerpt: >
-  Read about one Senior Engineering Manager's journey into making an impact at Deliveroo.
+  Gina Wiley is a Senior Engineering Manager.
+Read more about her journey and what our engineering culture is like here at Deliveroo.
 date: 2025-02-19
 ---

-**_Could you introduce yourself and your role at Deliveroo??_**
+**_Could you introduce yourself and your role at Deliveroo?_**

 I'm Gina, I'm a Senior Engineering Manager at Deliveroo.
 I lead our Consumer Experience group in our New Verticals engineering team, and I've been at Deliveroo for five years.